 Our tear layer and blinking mechanics are a highly complex system that must function well in order to lubricate, protect, and maintain the proper health of your eyes.
-Any breakdown can result in symptoms ranging from:
+This layer consists of a matrix of mucus which helps bind water to the surface of the eye, a watery layer for nutrition, protection and lubrication, and a thin protective oily layer to prevent evaporation.
+Any breakdown can result in dry eye disease symptoms.

 - Excessive watering and tears overflowing onto cheeks